 The school is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
-Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
-The governing body has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).
+Accordingly, outside the normal admission round The Admissions Authority is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
+The Admissions Authority has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).